-With so much natural beauty and serenity in this part of the world, it is no surprise that we observe many lovers of a peaceful lifestyle settling into the homes of the region.
-Likewise, the special qualities of the region have attracted yoga teachers who have created studios and retreats for the growing population of interested students at all levels.
-With its deep benefits of relaxation and fostering harmony with the environment, yoga can bring us home to a calmer, more centered self.
+With so much natural beauty in this part of the world, it is no surprise that we observe seekers of a serene lifestyle settling into the homes of the region.
+Likewise, the special qualities of the region have attracted yoga teachers who have created studios and retreats for the growing population of practitioners.
+With its deep benefits of relaxation and inner healing, yoga can bring us home to a calmer, more centered self.

-The Tri-State Region here at the crossroads of Connecticut, New York, and Massachusetts has a rich history in yoga with the prominent Kripalu Yoga Center in the Berkshires (Lenox, MA) and Omega Institute in the Hudson Valley (Rhinebeck, NY) drawing folks to the area to explore and heal with various practices.
-Both organizations bring in teachers for guided study and offer ongoing classes from local teachers so that it is possible for locals to drop into a retreat when the time feels right.
+The Tri-State Region here at the crossroads of Connecticut, New York, and Massachusetts has a rich history in yoga with Kripalu Yoga Center in the Berkshires (Lenox, MA) and Omega Institute in the Hudson Valley (Rhinebeck, NY).
+These iconic retreats have been a rich history of drawing folks to the area to explore and heal with various practices.
+Both organizations bring in teachers for guided study and offer ongoing classes from local teachers so that it is possible for neighbors to drop into a retreat when the time feels right.
 Kripalu is open year-round and Omega has seasonal offerings during the warmer months of the year.

-We also wish to highlight and express gratitude for the many dedicated small business owners throughout our region who keep this tradition of wisdom alive and well for our communities with their offerings of yoga classes on a regular basis.
-As we transition out of a time of being mostly homebound, it is an exciting time to reunite with our communities in this practice that nurtures health, well-being, and inner peace.
+We also wish to highlight and express gratitude for the many dedicated small business owners throughout our region who keep this tradition of wisdom alive and well for our communities.
+As we transition out of a time of being largely homebound, it is an exciting time to reunite with our communities in this practice that nurtures health, well-being, and inner peace.
 We invite you to visit the websites of these businesses to learn more about their offerings and schedules.

 Yoga Studios in the Northwest Corner of Connecticut